gomo/react-calcpicker/README.md

 ## History

+### 2.3.1

+* Fixed an issue where value did not change even if initialValue was updated.
+* Updated webpack to ver3.

+### 2.3.0

+* Added shouldOpen option.

 ### 2.2.1

 * Fixed a bug that did not respond when calling delete() after opening the calculator dialog.